zy12aaf168/lm-lab-intro-typescript-wonderland/README.md

 Now everything works as expected!
 Defining the correct types helped us catch a bug! 🥳

+💡 In a real project, a bug like this could easily show up when users input numeric data into a textbox.
+By default, the textbox would contain a `string`.
+If we then try to compare it to a number, TypeScript will help us where JavaScript wouldn't.

 Time to enter Wonderland for real.
 Let's go down the rabbit hole in [activity 1](./docs/activity_1.md).